top of page

 WINNER of the 2024 Ink Book Prize for Fiction

-Novelist Eva Asprakis is the author of Thirty-Eight Days of Rain, which won the 2024 Ink Book Prize for Fiction.
+Eva Asprakis is an award-winning contemporary fiction author.
+Her debut novel, Love and Only Water, was published in September 2022.
+Her second novel, Thirty-Eight Days of Rain, won the 2024 Ink Book Prize for Fiction.
 Upon its release in March 2024, the novel was named a NetGalley Book of the Month, an IndieReader Approved and Best Reviewed Book, and a Reedsy Discovery Featured Recommendation.
-It was also a NoMo Book Club pick.
-Eva's debut novel, Love and Only Water, published in September 2022.
-Her third novel, Ghost Flight, followed in May 2025.
+It was also a NoMo Book Club Pick.
+Eva's third novel, Ghost Flight, came out in May 2025, earning a ‘GET IT’ Verdict from Kirkus Reviews who call the story ‘a sharp and well-observed portrait of lives at the crossroads’.
+In August 2025, both Ghost Flight and Thirty-Eight Days of Rain received Honorable Mentions at the 2025 New York Book Festival Awards.

 Eva lives in Nicosia with her partner and is currently writing her fourth novel.
 Her work explores complex family dynamics, sexuality and womanhood, and the search for identity and belonging.